mealie-recipes/mealie/docs/docs/getting-started/install.md

 # Installation
 To deploy docker on your local network it is highly recommended to use docker to deploy the image straight from dockerhub.
 Using the docker-compose below you should be able to get a stack up and running easily by changing a few default values and deploying.
-Currently MongoDB and SQLite are supported.
-MongoDB support will be dropped in v0.2.0 so it is recommended to go with SQLite for new deployments.
-Postrgres support is planned, however for most loads you may find SQLite performant enough for most use cases.
+Currently only SQLite is supported.
+Postrgres support is planned, however for most loads you may find SQLite performant enough.

 [Get Docker](https://docs.docker.com/get-docker/)